COPD Resource Hub

 Comorbidities

-- Screen and treat common comorbidities (CVD, lung cancer risk, osteoporosis, diabetes, anxiety/depression) to improve outcomes.
+• Screen and treat common comorbidities such as cardiovascular disease, lung cancer risk, osteoporosis, diabetes, and anxiety/depression to improve outcomes.

 GOLD COPD Severity Staging